ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/interceptors.md

 # IQueryRequestBuilder

-Both in the `IHttpRequestInterceptor.OnCreateAsync` as well as the `ISocketSessionInterceptor.OnRequestAsync`, we have access to the `IQueryRequestBuilder`.
-It allows us to influence the execution of a GraphQL request.
+The `IQueryRequestBuilder` allows us to influence the execution of a GraphQL request.

 It has many capabilities, but most of them are only used internally.
 In the following we are going to cover the methods that are most relevant to us as consumers.